hjk41/Remmy/README.md

 The whole library can be divided into these parts:

-* tinyrpc.h: contains RPCStub class, which is the entry point
+* rpc_stub.h: contains RPCStub class, which is the entry point

+* protocol.h: declares the interface of protocols

 * serialize.h: implements the Serializer template class

-* tinycomm.h: declares the communication layer, which can be implemented with any network libray, such as asio (as in comm_asio.h), ZeroMQ, etc.
+* comm.h: declares the communication layer, which can be implemented with any network libray, such as asio (as in comm_asio.h), ZeroMQ, etc.

 * other stuff: incluing logging, message structure, buffer, concurrent queue, unique id, ...